French ship Redoutable (1795): Service in the Caribbean

-In March 1802, the Redoutable was the flagship of a squadron of two ships of the line and four frigates under Admiral Bouvet sent to reinforce Guadeloupe in 1802 and in the Saint-Domingue expedition in 1803, departing on 9 January from Ajaccio with troops and arriving on 4 February.
+In March 1802, the Redoutable was the flagship of a squadron of two ships of the line and four frigates under Admiral François Joseph Bouvet sent to reinforce Guadeloupe in 1802 and in the Saint-Domingue expedition in 1803, departing on 9 January from Ajaccio with troops and arriving on 4 February.

-In 1803, Redoutable, under Captain Siméon, was part of a naval division under Rear Admiral Bedout, based in Saint-Domingue.
-The division was composed of the 74-gun Argonaute as flagship, with Captain Bourdé as Bedout's flag officer; the 74-guns Redoutable and Aigle, under Captain Gourrège; the frigate Vertu, under Commander Montalan; and the corvettes Serpente, under Commander Gallier-Labrosse, and Éole, under Lieutenant Descorches.
+In 1803, Redoutable, under Captain Siméon, was part of a naval division under Rear Admiral Jacques Bedout, based in Saint-Domingue.
+The division was composed of the 74-gun Argonaute as flagship, with Captain Bourdé as Bedout's flag officer; the 74-guns Redoutable and Aigle, under Captain Pierre-Paulin Gourrège; the frigate Vertu, under Commander Antoine-Marie-François Montalan; and the corvettes Serpente, under Commander Gallier-Labrosse, and Éole, under Lieutenant Descorches.

 Battle of Trafalgar

-At the Battle of Trafalgar, on 21 October 1805, Redoutable was commanded by Captain Lucas, with Lieutenant Dupotet as first officer.
-Redoutable was the third ship behind the flagship Bucentaure in the French line, coming behind Maistral's Neptune and José Quevedo's San Leandro.
+At the Battle of Trafalgar, on 21 October 1805, Redoutable was commanded by Captain Jean Jacques Etienne Lucas, with Lieutenant Jean Dupotet as first officer.
+Redoutable was the third ship behind the flagship Bucentaure in the French line, coming behind Esprit-Tranquille Maistral's Neptune and José Quevedo's San Leandro.
 When Neptune and San Leandro dropped behind Bucentaure, exposing her stern, Redoutable rushed to cover her and prevent Vice Admiral Horatio Nelson's Victory from cutting the Franco-Spanish line of battle.

 With her bowsprit almost touching Bucentaure's stern, Redoutable fired on Victory's rigging for ten minutes, trying to disable her to prevent the crossing of the French line, but did not manage to stop her advance, despite cutting off her foremast tops, her mizzen and her main topgallant, and ended up running afoul of her.
 A furious, fifteen-minute musket duel erupted between the two ships; the crew of Redoutable had been especially trained by Lucas for such an occasion, and soon the heavy hand grenade and small-arms fire on Victory's quarterdeck mortally wounded Vice Admiral Nelson.
 Lucas later reported: